CFA Competition Classes

 This class puts the breed on exhibition at the shows, and allows judges to examine the cats and discuss their proposed breed

 standard.
 This class receives no awards.
-Current Miscellaneous Breeds are the Burmilla and Chinese Li Hua
+Current Miscellaneous Breeds are the Chinese Li Hua

 The PROVISIONAL competition is the next step after Miscellaneous for breeds wanting recognition with CFA.